Katy Perry’s $5M Fight With Elderly Vet Takes A Stunning Turn

 Advertisement

-Katy Perry’s long-running legal clash with disabled veteran Carl Westcott has reached a dramatic new stage, with the pop star now demanding nearly $5 million in damages tied to the Montecito mansion she purchased in 2020.
+Katy Perry’s long-running legal clash with disabled veteran Carl Westcott has reached a dramatic new stage.

 Article continues below advertisement